Electric Fence FAQs

-- Fences for mixed sizes (ewes with lambs, cows with calves, etc.) need more strands than uniform animal groups.
+- Fences for mixed sizes and species (poultry, sheep, and cattle, etc.) need more strands than uniform animal groups.

-- Certain breeds need better fences (e.g. flighty Romanov sheep, tall Columbia sheep and tall Chianina cattle).
+- Certain breeds need better fences (e.g. leghorn layers, spirited Romanov sheep, Chianina cattle).

 - Hunger.
 Starved animals will eventually challenge most fences.